atarr3/campvideo-data/README.md

 8. [Additional Notes](#Additional-Notes)

 ## Overview
 Full replication of the results in the paper is a laborious process, involving significant setup and computation time on the part of the user.
-To simplify the procedure, we have split replication into three parts, which should be executed in order for full replication:
+To simplify the procedure, we have split replication into three steps:
 1. [Feature Extraction](README-FE.md#Feature-Extraction)
 2. [Prediction](README-PR.md#Prediction)
 3. [Validation](#Validation)

-For those seeking only to validate the results in the paper, it is **highly recommended** to ignore the first two steps, feature extraction and prediction, and follow the steps for validation, which uses pre-computed results.
+Each step may also be executed separately using pre-compute results provided in this repository.
+For those seeking only to validate the results in the paper, it is **highly recommended** to ignore the first two steps, feature extraction and prediction, and follow the steps for validation.

 We provide instructions for replicating the [Validation](#Validation) step in this document, while instructions for replicating feature extraction and prediction are found in [README-FE.md](README-FE.md) and [README-FE.md](README-PR.md), respectively.

 ## Repository Structure
 This repository is split into several folders: ``data``, ``figs``, ``results``, ``scripts`` and ``tables``.